GRaonix/Idle-Warrior/README.md

 Shop :
 ====
-Gold to spend in level access/keys, basic upgrades like training and others like a house producing facilities to gain more passive gold.
+Gold to spend in level access/keys, basic upgrades like training and others like a house producing facilities to gain more passive gold.\
+Weapons upgrades, armor upgrades & pets bonuses (food/...).

 Pets :
 ====